 Community Schools recognize that students who are hungry, can't see the blackboard, or are missing school regularly face critical obstacles to learning in the classroom.
-By providing an extra meal, connecting a parent to job training, or enrolling a student in an afterschool program, Community Schools can lower barriers to learning and help students succeed.
+By providing an extra meal, connecting a parent to adult education, or enrolling a student in an after-school program, Community Schools can lower barriers to learning and help students succeed.

 The Office of Community Schools was established to support the social, emotional, physical, and academic needs of students.
 Through a coordinated approach, Community Schools seek to increase opportunities for young people through partnerships among principals, parents, teachers, and community-based organizations (CBOs).
 Together, these partners offer a "whole child, whole community" approach, looking holistically at students, families, and communities to ascertain their most pressing needs and provide tailored supports and services.

 The Fund for Public Schools is proud to facilitate support to Community Schools through philanthropic, pro bono, and in-kind partnerships that promote the holistic development and well-being of students.

 Among many challenges, Community Schools serve a disproportionate number of homeless students.
 Citywide, homeless students make up 8% of the DOE school population.
 In Community Schools, the average is 14%.
 For those twenty Community Schools with the highest rates of homeless students, the average is nearly 25%.
 Community Schools focus on targeted programmatic interventions - such as stemming chronic absenteeism - because they can provide deep structural supports through wraparound service providers on site.